Owning Palette: Application Control VIs and Functions

 If you wire a path, LabVIEW waits until the user interface is idle to load the VI from disk.
 If you wire a name string, LabVIEW does not need to wait until the user interface is idle, as it does not load a VI from disk.
 LabVIEW will only search in memory for a VI with a specified name.

 You can open a reference to a clone of a reentrant VI.
 Use the VI Clone Name property to return the name of the clone of the VI in the format SampleVI.vi:2.
-You then can wire the name of the clone of the VI to the vi path control.
+You can then wire the name of the clone of the VI to the vi path control.

 |error in describes error conditions that occur before this node runs.
 This input provides standard error in functionality.|